1907 Basketball Girls with Sweaters Postcards Set and Checklist

 1907 Basketball Girls with Sweaters Postcards Checklist

-To date, I have seen the following postcards, although others may exist.
+To date, I have seen the following postcards, although others likely exist.

 - Girl with ‘CA’